 U.S.-China Relations: Key Data Points from Pew Research

+In an October 2012 survey, 49% of the public prioritized getting tougher with China in economic and trade policy, while 42% said it was more important to strengthen relations.
 Republicans were the strongest advocates of a get-tough policy with 65% favoring that course.
 In comparison, a majority of Democrats (53%) said the priority should be strengthening relations compared with 39% who wanted to get tougher with China.
 Independents were divided: 47% favored a get-tough approach while 44% said it was more important to work on building stronger relations.

-At the same time, the Chinese public has taken a dimmer view of the U.S.
+About two-thirds of Americans said in the 2012 survey they distrusted China and saw it as a competitor.
+At the same time, a 2012 survey found that the Chinese public has taken a dimmer view of the U.S.